Skip to main content

 4. Physical Therapy and Exercises

 As an alternative treatment for arthritis, physical therapy can reduce stiffness in joints and muscles.
-Although this does not serve as a long-term cure, physical exercises can prolong restricted movement that the patients otherwise experience due to arthritis.
+Although this is not a long-term cure, physical exercises can prolong restricted movement that the patients otherwise experience due to arthritis.

-The Arthritis Foundation recommends different exercises that can help preserve the joint’s ability to move freely.
-Braces, splints, and some low-impact exercises like swimming can do wonders in arthritis management.
+The Arthritis Foundation recommends different exercises to help preserve the joint’s ability to move freely.
+Braces, splints, and low-impact activities like swimming can do wonders in arthritis management.

 Additionally, different yoga poses can also improve joint flexibility, as well as reduce tension between the joints and muscles.
 Child’s pose, cat-cow variation, planks, forward fold, and side-lying pose can all be practiced alongside the medicinal management of arthritis.

-A patient can perform these exercises on their own, but it is crucial to consult a physical therapist whenever your arthritis flares.
+A patient can perform these exercises independently, but it is crucial to consult a physical therapist whenever your arthritis flares.

 5. CBD